Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Note 5. Calculated THz-induced tunneling current

+Here, $i_{\mathrm{THz,unblocked}}$ denotes the case where both THz pulses are applied in the junction and induce a voltage $V_{2\mathrm{THz}}(\tau)$ that depends on the delay between the pulses $\tau$, while $i_{\mathrm{THz,blocked}}$ refers to the situation where only the unchopped pulse is present in the junction.
+We note that the second integral in eq. \ref{eq:Lockin_signal_THzCurrent} is independent of the time delay $\tau$ and, thus, remains constant.
+By subtracting this term the DC component is removed.
+We now compare the calculated spectra with the measured ones and their corresponding FFTs (Fig.\,\ref{fig:calculation_timedelay}B and C).
+It is evident that the calculations differ significantly from the experiment, indicating that the measured oscillatory behavior originates from dynamics in the junction.

-Furthermore, the difference in the relative intensities of the two phonon modes, $\alpha$ and $\beta$, does not originate from the nonlinearity of the $I$-$V_\mathrm{b}$.
-To show this, we calculated the induced current from the first pulse $I_\mathrm{THz} = R_\mathrm{rate} \times \int I_\mathrm{THz}(t) dt$ and convoluted it with a second THz pulse.
-The results at different bias voltages are shown in Fig.\,\ref{fig:calculation_bias}.
-We then analyzed their corresponding FFTs considering only the narrow pulse shape window (-7\,ps to 7\,ps).
-The expected ratio $\alpha$/$\beta$ is determined from the PSD at the corresponding frequencies are shown in the inset of Fig. \ref{fig:calculation_bias} for the pristine surface (a-c) and on the defect (g-i).
-It is evident that the ratio remains unchanged upon varying the $V_\mathrm{b}$.
-This suggests that our observation of variations in the relative intensity of the two modes must arise from phonons being excited with different probability.
-We ascribe this to local changes in the dipole moment on the surface by the defects.
+Furthermore, to exclude the possibility that the difference in the relative intensities of the two phonon modes, $\alpha$ and $\beta$, arises from the different nonlinearities of the $I(V_\mathrm{b})$ curves, we perform the calculation described above at different bias voltages on the pristine surface as well as on a defect in the range, where the two pulse overlap, and, thus, are most sensitive to the non-linearities of the $I(V_\mathrm{b})$ curve.
+Figure \ref{fig:calculation_bias}A-C show the rectified current (left) and the corresponding FFTs (right) in the window of -4\,ps to 2\,ps at different $V_\mathrm{b}$ on the pristine surface.
+The ratio of the power spectral density at the frequency of the $\alpha$ and $\beta$ (given as inset) is almost independent of bias voltage.
+The same behavior is observed on the defect (Fig. \ref{fig:calculation_bias}D-F).
+This suggests that our observation of variations in the relative intensity of the two modes must arise from the phonons being excited with different efficiency.
+We ascribe the different excitation efficiency of the phonon modes to changes in the local dipole moment.
+Most strikingly, on defects, the applied bias voltage can surpass the threshold for tip-induced charging of the defect state.
+In particular, we conclude that at -0.6\,V, the defect state at positive bias voltage traverses the chemical potential, leading to a charged defect.
+The resulting dipole moment differs significantly from the pristine area, leading to a very different coupling to the phonon modes.